 Because we are first and foremost a provider of artwork, our preference is always to display originals.
 There are aspects of original art that are much more difficult to convey than prints, such as texture, depth, and depending on the artwork, touch.
 However, we are happy to display prints as well if that is your personal preference.
 In such situations, we can display alongside your works the option for buyers to inquire about the original if they are interested in purchasing it.

 Unfortunately we are not able to display prints on canvas.

 We publish photos of your work across our social media, website and other relevant channels including print.
 In some instances we may also produce videos and vlogs which show or feature your work.
 These are also published across all of our channels.
 In each instance you are fully acknowledged along with sales details.

 Absolutely!
 By default, we will be promoting your works across all social media, and will be tagging you as well.
-If you want the original photos, just let us know.
+Original and lightly retouched photos will be shared with you after each new rotation.

 Coverage for your artwork begins the moment we pick up your artwork, to the moment it is delivered back to yourself or a buyer.
 Should your artwork be stolen or damaged (save fair wear and tear), you will be compensated to 100% of the agreed value of your artwork.
 Wear and tear is defined as minor scuff marks to the back of the frame, or marks made due to the installation of new wires.
 Damage is defined as any visible marks to the front and sides incurred whilst your artwork is in our care.
 In these cases, will result in full compensation to 100% of agreed value of the artwork in question.